nus-cs2103-AY2324S1/ip/docs/README.md

 to indicate whether task has been completed.

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
-> [!NOTE]
 > Note that the taskNum is the index of the task in the list function.

 Here's an example output:

 ![mark command](mark.png)

 ### Delete a task: `delete [taskNum]`